santibatte/dpa_2021/README.md

 • Violations: An establishment can receive one or more of 45 distinct violations (violation numbers 1-44 and 70).
 For each violation number listed for a given establishment, the requirement the establishment must meet in order for it to NOT receive a violation is noted, followed by a specific description of the findings that caused the violation to be issued.

-• Latitude
+• Latitude: Georeference

-• Longitude
+• Longitude: Georeference

-• Location
+• Location: Longitude and Latitude

 Data Owner: Chicago Department of Public Health
 Time Period: 2010 - Present